Your Love (Jisoo song)

 "Your Love" is a song recorded by South Korean singer Jisoo.
 It is the second track on her debut extended play, Amortage (2025), which was released on February 14, 2025, through Blissoo and Warner Records.
-Blending elements of electropop, pop-rock, and bubblegum pop, the song captures a woman's deep and immersive happiness of romantic love.
+Blending elements of electropop, pop-rock, and bubblegum pop, the song captures a woman's deep and immersive happiness in romantic love.
 The track was written by Jisoo, Jack Brady, Jordan Roman, Violet Skies, Lilian Caputo and Jenna Raine.
 Production was handled by Blissoo and The Wavys.

 "Your Love" peaked at number 197 on the Circle Digital Chart in South Korea, and has charted in Singapore and New Zealand.
 Critics responded favorably to its lyrics and production, noting how they showcased a different side of Jisoo and complemented the themes of the album's title track, "Earthquake".
 A music video for the song was directed by Choann Studio and released on August 12.
 The video was filmed in Rainforest Wild Asia in partnership with the Singapore Tourism Board.